pce-uw-jscript400/w1-file-system/readme.md

 * **Question:** Describe the difference between these two methods.

 * **Your Answer:**
+fs.writeFile() will over write the current data and fs.appendFile() will add to the current contents.
 ---

 - [ ] Imagine you want to edit the middle of a file.
 You can use the [fs module](https://nodejs.org/api/fs.html) and the JavaScript language.